 Libraries in each college provide students with a place to study at any time of the day or night.
 Seminar rooms, lounges, music practice rooms, laundry facilities, and computer rooms are standard features in all of the colleges, as are recreation rooms with pool, Ping-Pong, and foosball tables, TV rooms, darkrooms, and kitchens.
-Some colleges have letterpress printshops; others offer squash/racquetball courts, weight rooms, pottery studios, and wood- or metal-working shops.
+Some colleges have letterpress printshops; others offer squash/racquetball courts, weight rooms, pottery studios, and wood- or metalworking shops.
 In some colleges student-run snack bars are open late at night for study breaks and socializing.

 Each residential college also sponsors a broad range of extracurricular programs.
 The intramural athletic program organizes friendly, but serious, contests between the colleges.
 Some of the colleges have active drama groups that stage productions from Broadway-style musicals to student-written, one-act plays; string quartets, jazz bands, and folk groups provide additional entertainment.
 College newsletters feature social events, sports, and college news.
 Within each college is a College Council, with a Social Activities Committee to plan events and an Athletic Committee to organize the intramural programs.
 Each college also holds elections to send two students to the Yale College Council, where they represent their college in matters often affecting the Yale community as a whole.

-Students take part in the pleasures of growing, cooking, and sharing food through the Yale Sustainable Food Project, launched in 2003.
-Web site: www.yale.edu/ sustainablefood The residential colleges also play an important role in academic life.
+The residential colleges also play an important role in academic life.
 The Residential College Seminar Program sponsors full-credit courses that allow for innovation and experimentation within the framework of the Yale College curriculum.
 Courses are taught by scholars from Yale and from other academic institutions, as well as by poets, playwrights, and other writers, and by individuals who work in government, business, journalism, or film.
 The colleges also have writing and math/science tutors for all their students, and the deans can arrange for tutors in other subjects.

 While the residential college system provides a sense of community that one student says "made it easy for me to leave my family," no one is limited by it.
 All students have associations, friends, activities, and concerns outside of their college.
 All classes, including residential college seminars, and all lectures, performances, debates, and parties are open to members of all twelve colleges.
 While the colleges foster spirit and allegiance, participation is voluntary.
 A residential college provides the cohesiveness of a small school within a University that offers undergraduates more than 2,000 courses each year, more than 800 teaching faculty members, and 5,200 students to meet, plus eleven graduate and professional schools with additional courses, faculty, students, and facilities.

 The residential colleges provide a structure that makes Yale unique among major research universities.
 By offering communities of students and faculty as well as extracurricular and academic opportunities, the colleges create intimacy without diminishing the benefits of the surrounding University.
-RESIDENTIAL COLLEGES Residential Colleges: www.yale.edu/living/colleges.